appwrite/demos-for-functions/nodejs/compress-tinypng-image/README.md

 - Input the command that will run your function (in this case "node index.js") as your entrypoint command
 - Upload your tarfile
 - Click 'Activate'

-## 🎯 Trigger
-Go to the Settings tab of your Cloud Function.
-Select the relevant event to fire this function or schedule it.
-You can also execute this function manually from the Overview tab.